 A tiny incision (surgical cut) will be made on the skin of your abdominal wall and the tube will be passed through your incision.
 The tube will extend 8 to 12 inches outside your body and will be covered by a small bandage dressing to keep in place.
 When your doctor has completed the procedure, the endoscope will slowly be removed.
 The end of the PEG tube will be connected to a bag into which your stomach fluids will drain.

 After Your Procedure

-You will be taken Post Anesthesia Care Unit (PACU), where a nurse will monitor your temperature, pulse, breathing, and blood pressure.
+You will be taken Post Anesthesia Care Unit (PACU), where your nurse will monitor your temperature, pulse, breathing, and blood pressure.
 He or she will also check the bandage around your tube.
 You will stay in the PACU until you are fully awake.

 Your nurse and dietitian will tell you about the types of foods you can eat.
-Your nurse will also tell you where to get supplies and show you how to
+Your nurse will also tell you where to get supplies and show you how to:

 - Flush the tube

 - Fix the tube if it gets clogged

 - Take care of and change the drainage bag